The official language of Belize is English. You will also hear Spanish, Garifuna, Creole, and various Mayan dialects.

 ATMs are available on the island.
 Keep in mind, the ATMs only dispense Belize currency.

-Our outlets are same as North American standards (110 volt), so you do not need an adapter.
+Our outlets are the same as North American standards (110 volt).
+An adapter is not needed.

 All condos are stocked with a 5 gallon jug of purified water which can be replenished as needed.
 Our water system at the property is treated and filtered, so water out of the tap is safe for cooking, making coffee, brushing teeth, rinsing vegetables etc, however, most guests prefer drinking the purified water.

 Most restaurants pour purified water and ice is always purified.
 If you have any concerns, don’t hesitate to ask your server.